Cadaquesenc/curve-check/README.md

 ## what it will not do

 it will never tell you a coin is safe.
+Because the guy from wolf of wall street said no one knows if a stock (or in this case coin) will go up down or sideways

 it reports what is there. a coin can pass every check in here and still be a rug launched by someone patient, and a coin can fail and just be weird. the identity catches manufactured volume, and manufactured volume is one specific lie out of many available.